anoukkim/g-followme/blip_finetune/readme.md

 ### Step 3: Dataset

 Download the dataset from Kaggle and preprocess it using the described steps.
-Save it to a directory and specify the path in config.json under dataset_path.
+Save it to a directory and specify the path in config.json.
+(Experiment is set so labels.csv file and 'images' folder are both located in directory)

 ## Usage